codezri/react-query-example/README.md

 # react-query-example

-A simple product store built with React Query caching
+A simple product store built with TanStack React Query caching

 ## How to run the project?